Frequently Asked Questions

 Up until the mid-1980s, China was no signatory of any of the International Copyright Conventions.
 Quite some non-Chinese books seem to have been pirated in Chinese editions in those years.
 Seen from that perspective, we think China will find it hard to claim copyrights retro-actively.

-In principle, we see no problem in you using one (or more) of the images from our site for non-commercial, private, educational, or scholarly/scientific purposes.
+In principle, we see no problem in you using images from our site for non-commercial, private, educational, or scholarly/scientific purposes.
 However, we always like to know where our images end up in.
 So please send us an with your request.

 Moreover, when the materials are used for a publication (in whatever form, and this not only includes articles, books or PowerPoint presentations, but also documentaries, TV-commercials, MTV- or YouTube-/TuDou-clips, coffee mugs, T-shirts, CD-booklets, bed covers, you name it), the following conditions apply:

-1. the image should be identified as being part of the IISH / Stefan R. Landsberger Collections;
+1. the image should be identified as being part of the IISH / Stefan R. Landsberger / Private Collection;

 2. when and wherever possible, a link should be provided to the chineseposters.net website;

-3. two copies of the publication should be forwarded to us at one of the addresses below:
+3. two copies of the printed publication should be forwarded to us at the address below:

 Marien van der Heijden